maxxiimo/the-front-end-manifesto/Foundation Markup.md

 Locate partials 3 - 5 in the shared folder.
 I separate logo and navigation into their own partials rather than use something like _banner.html.haml or _header.html.haml to hold both because often times logos and navigation vary between clients or functional areas within an application.
 When you start  the project you don't necessarily see this coming, but needs do change so you might as well lay them out in such a way that you can easily get at them in the future.

-If you use my [starter code][], or follow my advice, your application.html.haml file will look something like this:
+If you use my [starter code][], or follow my advice, your application.html.haml file will look like:

     !!!
     = head